joshtho/WeStay/client/README.md

-# Plan your stay: Vacation app
+# WeStay: Vacation app

-Plan your stay is a website for saving information on different airbnbs, vrbo, or other travel website lodgings.
+WeStay is a website for saving information on different airbnbs, vrbo, or other travel website lodgings.
 Do you ever run into a cool airbnb that you dont want to forget about?
-Add it to plan your stay and see all your favorite dream vacations.
+Add it to WeStay and see all your favorite dream vacations.

 ## Installation